|

 of production, and the establishment of state economic planning that

-would determine the country’s entire economic life.
+would determine the country抯 entire economic life.

 |

-democratic facade for Soviet power.
-Thus, the constitution contained
+democratic facade for soviet power. thus, the constitution contained

 some elements of a division of powers based on a declarative

-system from each other.
-The constitution moved away from the earlier
+system from each other. the constitution moved away from the earlier

 restrictions of political rights for certain groups and proclaimed

-equality of rights for all citizens.
-For the first time in the
+equality of rights for all citizens. for the first time in the

-history of the Soviet state, the constitution referred to political
+history of the soviet state, the constitution referred to political

 and individual rights and freedoms and socio-economic rights.

-Unfortunately, these constitutional provisions were not reflected in
+unfortunately, these constitutional provisions were not reflected in

-constitution and the new RSFSR constitution, adopted on January 21,
+constitution and the new rsfsr constitution, adopted on january 21,

-1937, coincided with a new and ruthless wave of Stalinist
+1937, coincided with a new and ruthless wave of stalinist

-repression.
-Among the particularities of the 1937 RSFSR constitution
+repression. among the particularities of the 1937 rsfsr constitution

-were provisions establishing the right of the RSFSR to withdraw from
+were provisions establishing the right of the rsfsr to withdraw from

-The construction of a new communist society did not proceed as
+the construction of a new communist society did not proceed as

 rapidly as had been hoped and these delays were reflected in a new

-socialist society.”
-The constitution was adopted by the USSR Supreme
+socialist society.?the constitution was adopted by the ussr supreme

-Soviet on October 7, 1977.
-It went even further in extending Soviet
+soviet on october 7, 1977. it went even further in extending soviet

-citizens’ rights and freedoms, in particular, enshrining the right
+citizens?rights and freedoms, in particular, enshrining the right

 to housing and to healthcare.